eleuthero/bioinformatics/hiv-project/README.md

     calculates how many of those sequences contribute to the extended alignment at every position.
-For every position in the extended alignment for which fewer than some number of sequences (default
-    10) contribute to the extended alignment, that position of the alignment will be deleted from all consensus sequences.
+For every position in the extended alignment for which fewer than some number of sequences (default is 1, based on the number and structure of remaining sequences) contribute to the extended alignment, that position of the alignment will be deleted from all consensus sequences.
 The reason for this is that, for the inital 1,100 sequences, the extended alignment was 12,526bp, which made it difficult to reconcile the